 The Neighbors: Languages

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the E Mcdowell Rd / N Greenfield Rd

-neighborhood is English, spoken by 92.8% of households.
-Other important languages spoken here include Chinese and Spanish.
+neighborhood is English, spoken by 92.9% of households.
+Other important languages spoken here include Tagalog (the first language of the Philippine region) and Spanish.